AudhootChavan/de_zc_2023_project_audhoot_chavan/README.md

 - Start prefect agent in your docker container and wait for the flow run to start.
 `prefect agent start -q default`

-- Once the agent picks up the run, you can then monitor its progress in prefect clou.
+- Once the agent picks up the run, you can then monitor its progress in prefect cloud.

 ### Step 5(Optional) - Delete project.